ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: codeblock}

-   Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
+   Leave the other CHAP settings commented. {{site.data.keyword.cloud}} storage uses only one-way authentication.
 Do not enable Mutual CHAP.
    {:important}

    Ubuntu users, while you are looking at the `iscsid.conf` file, check whether the `node.startup` setting is manual or automatic.
 If it's manual, change it to automatic.